Pauline Rook, Photographs of Somerset Life. Specialising in portraiture, Pauline is well known for her rural documentary work.

 I plan to focus on printmaking, mainly reduction linocut prints.

-I’ll be running a one day “Introduction to Linocut” workshop at the Somerset Guild of Craftsmen gallery, in Wells, on Saturday 11th August 2018 from 10am to 4pm.
+I’ll be running a one day “Introduction to Linocut” workshop, in Wells, on Saturday 11th August 2018 from 10am to 4pm.

 It is the only workshop I will run this year and will be limited to a maximum of five participants.
 As a beginner’s workshop the focus is on helping you to get started and giving you enough information and experience to carry on with linocut after the event.
 I’ll be showing you a method you can use at home, without the need for a press or too much expensive equipment.